Term: Yearlong 2020–21, September 8–May 28

 When teaching mathematics, my main goal is to infuse students with a passion and eagerness to excel in their study of math.
 I attempt to connect math to everyday applications, putting math into context with the world around them, taking their learning beyond simply memorizing steps and tricks.
 I focus on developing the ability to think algebraically.
 We discover the concepts and while uncovering truths about the concept, we discover the steps or patterns that become an algorithm for solving such problems.
 I encourage students to learn to embrace the challenge and frustration presented by mathematics.
 I believe that mathematics is suited perfectly for a classical teaching approach.
 It provides the perfect forum for the students to develop the virtues of patience and perseverance: patience in accepting the struggle that they encounter while learning a new concept, and perseverance to endure the mistakes and uncertainty that take place while mastering a concept.
 Mathematics also serves as a constant reminder that sloth and pride (represented by attempting to skip steps while working a problem, failing to work in a neat and orderly fashion, or failing to seek appropriate assistance when needed) will surely lead to failure.
 Algebra represents a precarious stage of their mathematics development as mathematics begins its transition from the concrete to the abstract.
 The foundation, upon which the remainder of their mathematics success will depend, is being laid.
 My passion is fueled by joining students in establishing this foundation during this precarious transition.
 When they leave my class, I hope that I have helped them to build the resilience, work ethic, algebraic thinking, problem solving skills, and confidence that they will need to face the challenges awaiting them in future.

-- Glencoe Algebra 1, 2010 edition (NOTE: The instructor has chosen the 2010 edition for this course.
-While there is a newer edition available, the core content has not changed, and the 2010 edition can be purchased at a lower price.)
-The Glencoe Algebra 1 textbook is accessible to students of all mathematical abilities.
+- Glencoe Algebra 1, 2010 edition The Glencoe Algebra 1 textbook is accessible to students of all mathematical abilities.
 Each lesson contains a large number of practice problems, higher-order thinking problems, and a spiral review.
 Each chapter contains a review of concepts that will be needed in the chapter, hands-on learning labs, and a chapter review.

 Other Required Materials

-- Google account – for Google Classroom and other educational products
+- Google account – for logging into virtual learning products like:

-- PDF Escape – account for PDF assignment completion
+- PDF Escape or XODO – account for PDF assignment completion

 - TBD – We will utilize technology throughout the course which may require students to create an account to access the product.
 This will be communicated as needed.